Barriers of Exit: Fundamentalism & Restorationism

 I am not even going to debate the merit of fundamentalism; I think we often all carry elements of it.
 Sometimes it’s nostalgia that makes us look back to our childhood when things seemed “simple”.
 It’s why you often hear older folks lament the modern world, and how there is loss of community, decency, morality, etc. Personally, I see the value of cell phones.
 But gosh, do I miss the days when they didn’t exist, and we weren’t attached to them.

 However, understanding the impact fundamentalism has on leaving a structured group is crucial.
 You have a huge barrier of fear to face.
 The idea of compromising everything you’ve held “fundamental” is terrifying.
-You’ll appear weak, you’ll risk salvation, you’ll put yourself in extreme discomfort.
+You’ll feel or appear weak (to message believers), you’ll risk salvation, you’ll put yourself in extreme discomfort.

-Any minor detail that hints at a more ‘modern’ version of practice, the sensors go off, the inner critic rises, and your heart looks back to the familiarity of The Message – and your mind questions if it were true.
+Any minor detail that hints at a more ‘modern’ version of practice, the sensors go off, the inner critic rises, while your heart looks back and compares it to the familiarity of The Message – and your mind will questions if it maybe the Message was true.
 Fundamentalism is a harsh, cold, unrelenting critic.

 Even apart from the church, it becomes difficult to imagine a life away from the strictness, the lifestyle, the community of fundamentalist thinkers.
 Why?
 Because this has become a fundamental part of who you are.
 You don’t know how to have community with people who think or live differently.